junior92jr/django-jsonplaceholder-demo/README.md

 ### Check database is running

-We can confirm that the database was properly created by accessing the database container and starting a psql console.
+We can confirm that the database was properly created by accessing the database container and starting a PSQL console.

 ```bash
 $ docker-compose exec web-db psql -U postgres